tsaarni/tcp-user-timeout-wrapper/README.md

 For many applications, the default retransmission period is too long.
-For example, if a database server becomes unreachable, an application may need to detect the failure quickly in order to fail over to a backup server.
+For example, if a database server becomes unreachable, an application may need to detect the failure quickly to fail over to a backup server.
-See [When TCP sockets refuse to die](https://blog.cloudflare.com/when-tcp-sockets-refuse-to-die/) for more information on the problem.
+See [When TCP sockets refuse to die](https://blog.cloudflare.com/when-tcp-sockets-refuse-to-die/) for more information about this problem.

 Modifying the sysctl parameter directly requires elevated permissions, which are typically not available to applications.
 In Kubernetes, it is not possible to change `net.ipv4.tcp_retries2` through a pod's `securityContext` ([link](https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/#safe-and-unsafe-sysctls)), unless the cluster administrator adds the sysctl to the kubelet's `--allowed-unsafe-sysctls` parameter on all nodes.

-An alternative is to use the `TCP_USER_TIMEOUT` socket option, which allows applications to specify a timeout for TCP retransmissions per socket ([man 7 tcp](https://man7.org/linux/man-pages/man7/tcp.7.html)):
+An alternative is to use the `TCP_USER_TIMEOUT` socket option, which allows applications to specify a timeout for TCP retransmissions on a per-socket basis ([man 7 tcp](https://man7.org/linux/man-pages/man7/tcp.7.html)):

        TCP_USER_TIMEOUT (since Linux 2.6.37)